juliusmendizabal/ECE-2112-PA-3/README.md

 ```python
 cars = pd.read_csv('Cars.csv') # this code will run for all the cells after this
 ```

+Using `pd.read_csv()` the csv file 'Cars.csv' containing the dataset was loaded and assigned to the data frame named 'cars'.

 Note: the `'Cars.csv'` must be in the same folder as the .ipynb or .py file.

 <img width="378" height="60" alt="image" src="https://github.com/user-attachments/assets/35647059-1c2b-43d3-a70a-d39744544e3f" />